Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 The only casualties suffered by the Lithuanian motorcycle troops were broken arms and ribs from soldiers who have fallen off their bikes, Liutauras said.
 The Lithuanians also have passed on successful motorcycle tactics to Afghan troops, he said.
 “We want to train them to drive off road and give them the best expertise,” Liutauras said.
 “When ISAF (International Security Assistance Force) forces go, their fast moving motorcycles will be one of the most effective measures.

-Years later, in Syria, cities proved to be an excellent environment for motorcycle operations.
+Years later, in Syria, cities turned out to be excellent environments for motorcycle operations.

 This article from Sputnik News describes the value of motorcycles in the close urban terrain of Salma in Syria.